25f2005869-glitch/FOUNDATIONAL-ECONOMICS-SERIES/08-rbi-monetary-policy/README.md

 Monetary Policy is one of the most important tools used by the Reserve Bank of India (RBI) to control inflation, regulate liquidity, stabilize financial markets, and support economic growth.

-This project analyzes Repo Rate, Reverse Repo Rate, Cash Reserve Ratio (CRR), Statutory Liquidity Ratio (SLR), Inflation Rate, and Money Supply using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and an Interactive Streamlit Dashboard.
+This project analyzes Repo Rate, Reverse Repo Rate, Cash Reserve Ratio (CRR), Statutory Liquidity Ratio (SLR), Inflation Rate, and Money Supply using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and interactive dashboards.

 The objective is to transform RBI monetary policy concepts into practical analytics applications using Python and modern data science tools.